Cabinetry Design in Rio Verde, AZ

 While checking the inner contents of your wall may seem insignificant, this information is incredibly important for a designer to know when planning out your new kitchen, as it will ultimately lead to fewer mistakes or regrets in the long run.

-Despite the change in design plans, Danee was able to use her expertise in design to work around the problem pipe and still gave the client their dream kitchen.
+Despite the change in design plans, our designer was able to use her expertise in design to work around the problem pipe and still gave the client their dream kitchen.
 But while she was able to fix this client’s problem, it’s easy to see how failing to check behind the sheetrock/plaster could be problematic when starting your renovation.

 4. Over communicate with your designer and contractor throughout the process